 Description

-From before the discovery of oil at the Drake well in Titusville in 1859 to Ida Tarbell’s article in 1909 about how the Northern women “met the experience of war,” there has been a connection between the American oil and gas industry and the Civil War.
-When the war ended thousands of veterans rushed into the oil regions to start their lives again and seek their fortunes in the new petroleum boom.
+From the discovery of oil at the Drake well in Titusville in 1859 to Ida Tarbell’s 1909 article about how Northern women “met the experience of war,” there has been a connection between the American oil and gas industry and the Civil War.
+When the war ended, thousands of veterans rushed into the oil regions to start their lives again and seek their fortunes in the new petroleum boom.

 Other Details

-The Civil War and the Rise of the American Petroleum Industry contains 56 images, an oil industry timeline, a glossary of terms, an index, and 380 citations.
+From Battlefields to Oilfields contains 50 images, an oil industry timeline, a glossary of terms, an index, and a 290-resource bibliography.